 As Kadrian fought to remain conscious against the torrent of power that coursed through his body, he heard Taika's defiant scream.
 Lost in that last, fatal surge, the Ancient's voice faded beyond the threshold of sound.
 In mere moments, what had been eternal was no more.

 The sound of water dancing across stone brought Kadrian back into the realm of consciousness.
-Glancing around, his eyes drank in the gently flowing stream and the lush grass that adorned both shores.
-A cacophony of bird song filled the air as a gentle breeze stirred the hem of his cloak.
-Of a deep, amber hue, it hung lightly about his frame concealing neither armor nor weapons, but simple peasant clothing.
+Glancing around, his eyes drank in the flowing stream and the lush grass that adorned both shores.
+A symphony of bird song filled the air as a gentle breeze stirred the hem of his cloak.
+Of a deep, amber hue, it hung lightly about his frame concealing neither armor nor weapons, but simple clothing.
 Kadrian felt strange, his mind awash with a multitude of memories.
 Swords and Ancients, Quests and Gods, these were but a few of the images that flashed through his thoughts.
 His hand reached up to the reassuring presence of his sword, but alas, it too was gone.
 Shaking his head, Kadrian was on the verge of exploration when a soft, melodious voice rose above both bird and brook.

 "Kaella, Ja'ayla, Ja'al," Kadrian shouted, his voice quavering as tears began to stream down his face.
 Snapping out of the sudden lethargy that had come over him, Kadrian raced out into that fragrant field.